 The best way to ensure that you choose a solar PV system with the right combination of high efficiency and low cost is to compare all of your options on the EnergySage Solar Marketplace.
 Homeowners who get competing solar quotes from installers on EnergySage typically save 10% on their solar installation costs, and frequently choose packages that include some of the most efficient solar panels on the market (from companies like SunPower, LG, and Panasonic).

 Vikram Aggarwal is the founder and chief executive of EnergySage, the online solar marketplace.
 EnergySage simplifies the process of researching and shopping for solar.
 By offering shoppers more choices and unprecedented levels of transparency, EnergySage allows consumers to select the solar installation quote that provides the best value for them, quickly and easily.
 Read all of Vikram's posts here.

-All MOTHER EARTH NEWS community bloggers have agreed to our Terms of Agreement and to follow blogging best practices.
-They are responsible for the accuracy of their posts.
-To learn more about the author of this post, click on the byline link at the top of the page.
+All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
+To learn more about the author of this post, click on their byline link at the top of the page.